Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Eco-Friendly and Hypoallergenic Options

-You might encounter rayon, a versatile and lightweight option derived from natural cellulose, which is often used as a more sustainable alternative to silk due to its lower environmental impact.
+Rayon is a lightweight option derived from natural cellulose.
+It is often positioned as a more sustainable alternative to silk, offering a lower environmental impact.

-Fabrics like chenille or acrylic may not be naturally derived, but often come in recycled varieties, offering an eco-conscious choice with a plush feel.
+Chenille and acrylic are available in recycled varieties, providing an eco-conscious choice with a soft, plush feel.

 Technological Advances in Upholstery